limitbreakinc/payment-processor-v2/README.md

 4. Taker prompted to review the details, including review and acknowledgement of fee on top when applicable.
 5. If listing order was co-signed, client requests a co-signature for the listing.
 6. The most applicable `buyListing` function should be called.
 [Applicability Details](#buy-listing)
-7. Marketplace calls the appropriate cPortEncoder function to generate the calldata to fill the order.
+7. Marketplace calls the appropriate PaymentProcessorEncoder function to generate the calldata to fill the order.
 8. Wallet pops up a transaction confirmation of the applicable `buyListing` call.
 9. Taker confirms or rejects the transaction through their wallet interface.